-3.2.8.2 Input Phase control
+3.3.8.2 Input Phase control

 All the inputs phase can be controlled individually.
-They can be programmed with a resolution of 0.61 ns and a range of [77.5 ns,-78.1ns] by setting INn_PHASE_OFFSET_CNFG[7:0] bits ($3 \le n \le 14$) in the input phase offset configuration register.
+They can be programmed with a resolution of 0.61 ns and a range of [77.5 ns,-78.1ns] by setting INn_PHASE_OFFSET_CNFG[7:0] bits $(3 \le n \le 14)$ in the input phase offset configuration register.
 The register value is a 2's complement phase offset, the default is zero.
-The programmed offset is automatically applied to the DPLL1 when a particular input is selected.
-If the manual DPLL1 phase offset control is used then the per-input phase offset is not applied.
+The programmed offset is automatically applied to the DPLL1 and DPLL2 when a particular input is selected.
+If the manual DPLL1 and DPLL2 phase offset control is used then the per-input phase offset is not applied.

-3.2.8.3 Output Phase control
+3.3.8.3 Output Phase control

 The output phase can be controlled individually for outputs OUT1 to OUT7.
 There is the coarse phase control that allows the output phase to be adjusted as low as 1.6ns.
 There is a fine phase adjustment that allows the output phase to be adjusted as low as 187.27 ps.
-The total range is $\pm 1.180^{\circ}$.
+The total range is +/- 180° .

-There are two registers associated with the coarse phase adjustment, the OUTn_PH1_CNFG (1 \leq n \leq 7) and the OUTn_PH2_CNFG (1 \leq n \leq 7) registers.
-The OUTn_PH1_CNFG register is associated with output divider 1 as shown in Figure 12 and Figure 13, the phase can be adjusted by a step size that is equal to the period of the input of clock of the output Div1, the number set in the OUTn_PH1_CNFG register should not be larger than the number set in OUTn_DIV1_CNFG register.
-The OUTn_PH2_CNFG register is associated with output divider 2 as shown in Figure 12 and Figure 13, the phase can be adjusted by a step size that is equal to the period of the input of clock of the output Div2, the number set in the OUTn_PH2_CNFG register should not be larger than the number set in OUTn_DIV2_CNFG register.
+There are two registers associated with the coarse phase adjustment, the OUTn_PH1_CNFG ($1 \le n \le 7$) and the OUTn_PH2_CNFG ($1 \le n \le 7$) registers.
+The OUTn_PH1_CNFG register is associated with output divider 1 as shown in Figure 21 and Figure 22, the phase can be adjusted by a step size that is equal to the period of the input of clock of the output Div1, the number set in the OUTn_PH1_CNFG register.
+The OUTn_PH2_CNFG register is associated with output divider 2 as shown in Figure 21 and Figure 22, the phase can be adjusted by a step size that the number set in OUTn_DIV1_CNFG register.
+The OUTn_PH2_CNFG register is associated with output divider 2 as shown in Figure 21 and Figure 22, the phase can be adjusted by a step size that is equal to the period of the input of clock of the output Div2, the number set in the OUTn_PH2_CNFG register should not be larger than the number set in the OUTn_PH2_CNFG register should not be larger than the number set in the OUTn_PH2_CNFG register should not be larger than the number set in the OUTn_PH2_CNFG register should not be larger than the number set in the OUTn_PH2_CNFG register should not be larger than the number set in OUTn_PH2_CNFG register should not be larger than the number set in OUTn_PH2_CNFG register.

-There is a register that is associated with the fine phase adjustment, the OUTn_FINE_CNFG (1 \leq n \leq 7).
+There is a register that is associated with the fine phase adjustment, the OUTn_FINE_CNFG ($1 \le n \le 7$).
 For the fine phase adjustment, the output clocks must be output from the APLLs, The phase can be adjusted by a step size that is equal to the 1/2 of the period of the VCO.
 For Ethernet clocks the VCO frequency is 2.5GHz, for Ethernet LAN PHY the VCO frequency is 2.578125 GHz, and for SONET/SDH clocks the VCO frequency is 2.48832 GHz.
 OUT1 can be output from the DPLLs, and in that case the fine phase adjustment is not available, it is only available if the clocks are output from the APLLs.